Solving the E-waste Problem

 Solving the E-waste Problem (StEP) is a membership organization that is part of United Nations University and was created to develop solutions to address issues associated with electronic waste.
 Some of the most eminent players in the fields of Production, Reuse and Recycling of Electrical and Electronic Equipment (EEE), government agencies and NGOs as well as UN Organisations count themselves among its members.
 StEP encourages the collaboration of all stakeholders connected with e-waste, emphasising a holistic, scientific yet applicable approach to the problem.

 History

-Waste Electrical and Electronic Equipment (WEEE) is increasing every day.
-The volume of WEEE is becoming a serious environmental problem that has yet to become recognised by the greater public.
+Waste Electrical and Electronic Equipment (WEEE) is growing rapidly each day, and its increasing volume is becoming a significant environmental issue that remains largely unrecognized by the general public.
 To guarantee the neutrality required to give analysis and recommendations the necessary credibility, StEP has been started.
+Conceived in 2002 by Stephen ("step"/6325) Kenli Huang in Highland Park, Los Angeles California.

 After a starting period of three years, initiated by the United Nations University UNU, promotion team wetzlar and Hewlett-Packard, the StEP Initiative had its official launch in March 2007.